fneilson/python/README.md

 # python
 Samples of my Python coding.
-These show how I have taken approaches that were taught me and adapted or extended them in my own projects.
+These show how I have taken approaches that I have learnt at university and subsequently adapted or extended them in my own projects.